Bride kidnapping: Mediterranean

 Marriage by capture was practiced in ancient cultures throughout the Mediterranean area.
 It is represented in mythology and history by the tribe of Benjamin in the Bible; by the Greek hero Paris stealing the beautiful Helen of Troy from her husband Menelaus, thus triggering the Trojan War; and by the Rape of the Sabine Women by Romulus, the founder of Rome.

 In 326 A.D., the Emperor Constantine issued an edict prohibiting marriage by abduction.
-The law made kidnapping a public offence; even the kidnapped bride could be punished if she later consented to a marriage with her abductor.
+The law made kidnapping a public offence; even the kidnapped woman or girl could be punished if she later consented to a marriage with her abductor.
 Spurned suitors sometimes kidnapped their intended brides as a method of restoring honor.
-The suitor, in coordination with his friends, generally abducted his bride while she was out of her house in the course of her daily chores.
-The bride would then be secreted outside the town or village.
-Though the kidnapped woman was sometimes raped in the course of the abduction, the stain on her honor from a presumptive consummation of the marriage was sufficient to damage her marital prospects irreversibly.
+The suitor, in coordination with his friends, generally abducted the victim while she was out of her house in the course of her daily chores.
+The victim would then be secreted outside the town or village.
+Though the kidnapped woman or girl was sometimes raped in the course of the abduction, the stain on her honor from a presumptive consummation of the marriage was sufficient to damage her marital prospects irreversibly.
 Sometimes, the abduction masked an elopement.

+Great Britain

+Abduction and forced marriage were ancient customs in the Scottish Highlands.
+Robert Louis Stevenson's 1893 sequel to the better-known Kidnapped, usually entitled Catriona but also published as David Balfour, fictionalises the bride kidnapping of heiress Jean Key by Robert Campbell (aka Robert MacGregor), youngest son of the folk hero Rob Roy.
+Sir Walter Scott devotes the latter half of the 1829 introduction to his novel Rob Roy to describing the real incident, which took place in 1750 near the village of Balfron.
+American literary scholar Barry Menikoff places the story in context, and states that "the trials of James and Robert Macgregor were cited regularly as illustrations and precedents in Scottish criminal law".

+An earlier and equally notorious example of bride kidnapping was that of Simon Fraser, 11th Lord Lovat, who in October 1697 attempted to marry as his child-bride the daughter of the late Hugh Fraser, 9th Lord Lovat; thwarted in that, he turned his attention to Hugh's widow, Lady Amelia Murray (1666–1743), daughter of John Murray, 1st Marquess of Atholl.
+"If he could not have Amelia the daughter, he would have Amelia the mother".
+Whilst at Castle Dounie he had a minister brought in to marry them.
+Her family, the most powerful in Scotland, was naturally enraged by this act of violence.
+He later treated it as a practical joke without legal validity; they separated in December 1697 and he married twice more before Amelia's death on 6 May 1743, without seeking divorce.
+His rape of Amelia led to a conviction in absentia for treason.